Bradley-Stradling/Linux_Deb_Box/README.txt

 Todo-
 Clean up and test all scripts in repo.

+Add lines to deploy set-up to source a variable for xrandr scripts to increase automation of ensuring 1920px1080p 60hz, or completely automating it, into the deploy set-up.

 Test:
 Resolution_set.sh - Written to add 1920px1080p 60 hz to xrandr and add the mode to the named output device.